INTRODUCTION

 When you browse our website:

-- We as a first party and our website provider do not use or store any cookies.
+- We as a first party and our third parties use and store only nesessary browsing statistics and related cookies.

-- We as a first party and our website provider collect information which page was browsed for our website statistics purposes (these include, IP address, date, time, browser type, device type, operating system, country).
+- We as a first party and our third parties collect nesessary information which page was browsed for our app interest & website statistics purposes (these include, IP address, date, time, browser type, device type, operating system, country).

 - Your telecommunication operators might keep track of your interactions for their legal requirements.